stetzlaff94/audit-diff-tool/README.md

 Since this is an internal JVM utility, although we handle null fields, we do not consider the possibility that the inputs could have fundamentally type structures, although this could happen using Tree Structures

 ## Conclusion
-Altough I though it would save me time and increase reusability in a service context, my approach of utilizing jackson may not have been an ideal implementation, both because of the time spent wrangling the Serializer when I could have just handled the reflection myself, and because of the potential for errors in the future if the jackson library is updated.
+Altough I though it would save me time and increase re-usability in a service driven context, my approach of utilizing jackson may not have been an ideal implementation, both because of the time spent wrangling the Serializer when I could have just handled the reflection myself, and because of the potential for errors in the future if the jackson library is updated.

+In any case this is a functional utility, and would benefit in a service-driven context by having the jackson integration.